Doraemonzzz/xmixers/README.md

 -

 # ToDo
+- [ ] Add use cache for all module.
 - [ ] Add init state for linear attention.
 - [ ] Update attn mask treat for attention, mpa, tpa, mla;
 - [x] Update init weights for every model.